 If you crave chocolate, which is high in magnesium, it could be a sign that you need magnesium.
 Magnesium is a very common nutrient deficiency, because it’s low in our soil today.
 Research shows chocolate cravings may be common among people deficient in magnesium.
-Healthy magnesium-rich foods include:
+Learn all about magnesium and women here.

 Some supplements can help reduce cravings.
 My favorite ones include: